Jezithyr/VFS-Term4-CloudComputing-Telemetry/README.md

 ### Running Dev Servers

 - inside the `client` folder run `npm run serve` to start the Vue client
-- from the root folder, run `python3 main.py` to start the python server
+- from the root folder, run `py main.py` or `python3 main.py` to start the python server
 - access the app at [`localhost:4000`](http://localhost:4000/)

 ## Resources